terrificjesse/applications/README.md

 Your submission should include repositories that showcase your software engineering skills and proficiency across different tech stacks.
 The descriptions should be a sentence that elaborates on what each project is.

+Once your PR has been merged, you can see your contribution on www.scottylabs.org!

 ## Requirements

-1. Install the recommended VS Code extensions or the appropriate alternatives for your editor.
+1. Install the recommended VS Code extensions (see ./vscode/extensions.json) (strongly recommend the TOML formatter) or the appropriate alternatives for your editor.

 2. Observe the required schema format in `meta/projects.schema.json`, and use the existing files in `projects/` as references.